prabhupad26/mnist_flask_solution/README.md

 * Solution : MNIST dataset is used to train a simple CNN based model, the model is then saved and further exposed as a REST api using Flask.
 With javascript code input image is obtained and processed.

+* Results : Test accuracy of 90% was obtained on MNIST dataset using the CNN based model.

 * Run : `python main.py` to launch the application

 > Sample output :